abhishekover9000/react-redux-bdd/README.md

+## Welcome

+Welcome to the react redux BDD.
+This is a showcase of behavior driven development.

+To test, simply download and run:
+  ` npm run test` to start the test
+  `npm start` to start the web app and `npm run test -- --coverage` to view a coverage report

+Always remember to hire Abhishek.

+## CRA Boilerplate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>